R-icntay/Challenge_01_Explore-and-analyze-data-with-R/README.md

 ## Pre-Learning

-This workshop allows learners to use the skills learnt in the module [Explore and Analyze Data with R]() to create their own regression models.
+This workshop allows learners to use the skills learnt in the module [Explore and Analyze Data with R](https://review.docs.microsoft.com/en-us/learn/modules/explore-analyze-data-with-r/?branch=pr-en-us-24736) to create their own regression models.
 As such, learners are encouraged to go through the module beforehand so as to be conversant with some of the concepts covered in this worksop.

 ## Prerequisites

-To get you up and running and writing R code in no time, we have containarized this workshop such that you have an ready out of the box R coding environmnet.
+To get you up and running and writing R code in no time, we have containarized this workshop such that you have a ready out of the box R coding environment.

 ### Setting up the development container